The University of North Carolina at Chapel Hill

 • You express a high risk for suicide

-• You express a high risk for violence towards others
+• You express a high risk for violence toward others

 • You share information regarding suspected child abuse and/or neglect by a parent, guardian, custodian, or caretaker